cse2024Adityaraj/-OASIS-INFOBYTE/README.md

 To run the project

-1.Download all the code files (total 3)
+Download all the code files (total 3)

-2.Store them in a single folder
+.Store them in a single folder

-3.Either use your Java IDE e.g. Eclipse ,InteliJ or NetBeans 4.Or in Windows open command prompt and go to project Directory
+.Either use your Java IDE e.g. Eclipse ,InteliJ or NetBeans

+.Or in Windows open command prompt and go to project Directory

-5. run command : javac ATM.java
+. run command : javac ATM.java

-6. After completion your folder will contain 3 .class files
+.
+After completion your folder will contain

+ .  .class files

-7. In command prompt run command: java ATM
+ .
+In command prompt run command: java ATM

-8. Project will start running
+ Project will start running